Yu Kanda: Critical reception

 The reviewers' comments were more positive regarding the next story arcs of the series.
 Erkael expressed surprise at how dark Kanda's past was, noting the impact it had on the character.
 Chris Beveridge, a reviewer from the Fandom Post, also enjoyed the flashbacks that detailed Kanda's past and said that it would be "interesting" to observe Kanda and Allen's relationship in future volumes.
 Anne Lauenroth from Anime News Network found Kanda's past as pitiful, since he is waiting for a love interest who might either be alive or dead.
 The reviewer also addressed how killing his only and best friend, Alma Karma, in order to continue living created the antisocial traits he displays in the series.
 Leroy Douresseaux from Comic Book Bin enjoyed the fight between Kanda and Alma, but preferred the situation Allen was put into and said that he wanted to see more of that.
 Similarly, Chris Kirby enjoyed the duel's violence, but felt it was overshadowed by Allen's awakening as the 14th Noah, Nea.
 During the battle, it is revealed that the two fighters had been lovers; Kanda stops fighting Alma and embraces him, giving him "love" earning praise by Lauenroth for showing a more mature side of the former.
 She also remarked how the scene helped to develop the character to the point that he calls Allen by his name for the first time instead of using nicknames, as he had done since they had met.
 Kanda's maturity, as reflected in his desire to become an Exorcist again for the sake of helping the missing Allen in the second anime's finale, also earned high praise from Lauenroth.
 Kirby agreed with her, noting how his return to the Black Order, despite his hatred towards it, helped to develop his character, commenting that previously, Kanda was not as engaging.
 In the next story arc, Douresseaux expected to see more of Kanda's dynamic with Johnny Gill as the two went in search of Allen.

+Though Kanda is not even in a romantic relationship with other characters, Christine Détrez from Research Gate noted that Kanda is often paired up with his ally Lavi in Dojinshi in a similar fashion to Clamp characters.
+Anime Argentina praised the character for how different he tends to from fans' point of view due to his cold, immature and distant personality and felt he was the complete opposite of Allen due to their personalities while still remaining interesting.
+A figurine based on his Hallow design was also released by Aniplex which appealed to AkibaStation.